Chilcotin Group: Formation of the Chilcotin Plateau Basalts

 The distribution and volume of the Chilcotin Group is unknown due to extensive Pleistocene glacial cover.
 This presumably glacial "drift" is very thick, and in most regions completely obscures the volcanism.
 Individual vents for basalt volcanism include small cinder cones, volcanic plugs, and gabbroic feeders, which locally crosscut lava flows.
 Recent studies indicate that the volume of the Chilcotin Group is much less than previously thought, and that the "Plateau" is likely Eocene in age.
 This means that the Chilcotin is likely composed of many local volcanic vents, that were of small volumes that fed into the paleo-landscape, and subsequently are found in the major river systems that we see at present.

 Prior to 16 million years ago, the western Cascade Volcanic Arc stratovolcanoes erupted with periodic regularity for over 27 million years, even as they do today.
 The ultimate cause of this volcanism is still up for debate, however, the most widely accepted idea is that a back-arc basin behind the Cascadia subduction zone initiated the widespread and voluminous basaltic volcanism.
-Some centers erupted along pre-existing brittle fault systems while volcanism along its northern portion is most widely believed to have been related to a center of upwelling magma called the Anahim hotspot (similar to that associated with present-day Hawaii), creating the Rainbow, Ilgachuz and Itcha Range shield volcanoes which also in turn form part of the Anahim Volcanic Belt.
-The exact nature of the relationship between the Anahim hotspot and the Chilcotin Group is, however, unknown.
+Some centers erupted along pre-existing brittle fault systems while volcanism along its northern portion is most widely believed to have been related to a centre of upwelling magma called the Anahim hotspot (similar to that associated with present-day Hawaii), creating the Rainbow, Ilgachuz and Itcha Range shield volcanoes which also in turn form part of the Anahim Volcanic Belt.
+The exact nature of the relationship between the Anahim hotspot and the Chilcotin Group is unknown, however.